coderFaiisal/next-image-export-avif/README.md

    />;
    ```

-   In order for the image optimization at build time to work correctly, you have to specify all remote image urls in a file called **remoteOptimizedImages.js** in the root directory of your project (where the next.config.js is stored as well).
+   In order for the image optimization at build time to work correctly, you have to specify all remote image urls in a file called **remoteOptimizedImages.js** in the root directory of your project (where the next.config.mjs is stored as well).
 The file should export an array of strings containing the urls of the remote images.
 Returning a promise of such array is also supported.

    Example: